History of Dedham, Massachusetts, 1800–1899: Railroads

 Within a few decades of the turnpikes' arrival, railroad beds were laid through Dedham.
-The railroad was at first "considered dangerous.
+The railroad was initially "considered dangerous.
 It was new fangled.
 People didn't trust it, so they wouldn't ride it.
 Only a very few brave souls in those opening years" ever boarded one.
 This fear was short lived, however as the first rail line came in 1836 and by 1842 locomotives had put the stagecoach lines out of business.
 The first line was a branch connecting Dedham Square to the main Boston-Providence line in Readville.
 In 1848 the Norfolk County Railroad connected Dedham and Walpole and in 1854 the Boston and New York Central ran through town.

 The train bridge over Wigwam Creek, near the intersection of East and High Streets, had a red roof.
 Mrs. Hutchins' boarding house was next door.
 In 1886, the railroad built a new bridge over High Street and placed a granite plaque there to commemorate both the new bridge and the 250th anniversary of the town's incorporation.
 The plaque was removed sometime thereafter and ended up in the woods near railroad tracks in Sharon.
 It has since been returned to Dedham.

 In 1881 the Boston and Providence Railroad company built a station in Dedham Square out of Dedham Granite.
 There were more than 60 trains a day running to it in its heyday, but it was demolished in 1951 and the stones were used to build an addition to the main branch of the Dedham Public Library.

 Moses Boyd was the "well-known and gentlemanly" conductor of the Dedham branch of the Providence Railroad.
 At a party for his 25th wedding anniversary his passengers presented him with gifts of cash that totaled between $600 and $700.
 In addition to the passengers from Dedham, West Roxbury and Jamaica Plain, the President and Superintendent of the railroad attended the party at his home and presented him with a silver plate.

-Connecticut Corner

-In 1800, a group of tinsmiths from Connecticut, including Calvin Whiting and Eli Parsons, began a business at the corner of Lowder and High Streets.
-They attracted additional businesses, including a dry good store.
-The area became known as Connecticut Corner.
-In 1833, the Russel and Baker furniture company moved into the area but, after two bad fires, moved downtown in 1853.
-It employed 500 people.